ppy/osu-wiki/news/2024/2024-02-17-new-featured-artist-uselet.md

 ---

-Fun fact: Any of the 11 beatmap templates you download from [**uselet**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/402) are already pre-timed.
+Fun fact: any of the 11 beatmap templates you download from [**uselet**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/402) are already pre-timed.
 Less fun fact: I timed 11 songs yesterday.

 That'll do it for this week.
 Stay tuned for another artist release in about 168 hours.